hipsheep/volley-wrapper/README.md

 ```

 ## Creating requests
-Before you start sending requets using Volley Wrapper you have to create them.
+Before you start sending requests using Volley Wrapper you have to create them.
 All requests should be created as classes that extend from `BaseRequest` or, if your request will return JSON object as a response and you want to use Gson to parse it, you can extend from `GsonRequest`.

 I will show 2 examples below, on how to create a GET request and a POST one.
-These examples are obviously not of useful requests, they are just to give you an idea of how to structure your requets, set the URL, add params, etc. On a real project, you might want to create a different request class for each request you need to call (to keep a clean and well structured code base), but that is not needed if you prefer a different approach.
+These examples are obviously not of useful requests, they are just to give you an idea of how to structure your requests, set the URL, add params, etc. On a real project, you might want to create a different request class for each request you need to call (to keep a clean and well structured code base), but that is not needed if you prefer a different approach.

 ### GET request example